Top pick: Policygenius

-A short-term policy can be purchased by itself as a sole source of coverage, or it can be purchased on top of an existing policy to increase your coverage amount for a short period of time.
+A short-term policy can be purchased by itself as a sole source of coverage, or it can be used to supplement an existing policy if you need to boost your coverage for a short period of time.

 Rates can vary significantly depending on on your insurer and personal history.
 Your premiums will be based on your: